hexatomium/hexatomium-old.github.io/_posts/2016-01-04-an-executable-palindrome.md

    (possible exceptions: digitally signed EXEs)

- Credits
+ #Credits#
-   This would not have been possible without the awesome PE resources from corkami and bigmessofwires :)
+   This would not have been possible without the awesome PE resources maintained by corkami and bigmessofwires :)